Lotte Reiniger

 Job titles in Wikidata

-Previously, we collected all films listed in Wikidata together with the attributed job titles.
+Previously, we collected all films by Lotte Reiniger listed in Wikidata together with the attributed job titles.
 Now, we will take another look at these roles to understand how Wikidata represents and positions Lotte Reiniger through its data.
 She is credited as director in half of the films and as animator in only one of six films — the second most frequent title.
-Let’s take a look at how she is represented in other data sources.
+Let’s take a look at how she is represented in other data sources!

 Job titles in DFF – Deutsches Filminstitut & Filmmuseum